 Integrating signalling theory with SIP theory, line managers as signallers of HR philosophy and practices are likely develop and send appropriate signals through a display HR-driven leadership behaviour.
 According to SIP theory, line managers could construct social realities, interpret social events and develop appropriate behaviour through social cues and their experience of past activities in those environments (Salancik and Pfeffer, 1978).
 Several social factors could facilitate the line managers’ development of HR-driven leadership behaviour via their HR attributional process.
 First, line managers as signallers of HR philosophy and practice may rely on the information collected from the HR department about HR philosophy/practices and through their interaction with other line managers to formulate a belief about the goal of their HR practices.
 They seek this information to reduce the information asymmetries that are likely to exist between the intended HR practices and actual implementation of the HR practices.
 In addition, line managers may utilise the information from their previous experience of their organisations’ HR philosophy and practice to interpret their HR intent and goals.
 Ultimately, these informational cues are likely to shape their leadership behaviour and thus, become a high-quality signal for HR philosophy and practices.
 However, the salience of these social informational cues plays an important role in how line managers adapt their behaviour to their organisations’ HR philosophy and practice (Salancik and Pfeffer, 1978Moreover, through their interaction with other line managers and listening to their interpretation of their organisation’s HR philosophy and practices, line managers may change their HR attribution process, which could lead to their behavioural changes.
 Lastly, line managers may draw their interpretation of their organisation’s HR intent based on receiving repetitive accounts of how HR philosophy is interpreted by other line managers.
 Constant communication and interpretation of the HR philosophy are likely to make the HR philosophy more salient and relevant, which will further direct the attention of the line manager to them.
 Ultimately, this is likely to lead to behavioural adaptation of the HR strategic foci.

 Following the structure of this study, I expect line managers’ HR attributions to influence their leadership behaviours at both Time 1 and time 2.
 At Time 1, the relationship between line manager’s HR attributions and paternalistic leadership is examined at the same level while at Time 2, the relationship between line managers’ HR attributions and paternalistic leadership behaviours is examined using a multi-level analytic method.
 At Time 1, line managers rated their HR attributions while employees rated line manager’s paternalistic leadership behaviours but aggregated to group level based on Chan’s (1998) direct consensus model.
 Direct consensus model is operationalised by averaging the responses within a group to reflect the higher-level construct and then, utilises within-group agreement (RWG) to justify the process (James, Demaree, and Wolf, 1984).
 Theoretically, this is supported by the socialisation processes (Ostroff and Kozlowski, 1992), which indicates that as employees frequently socialise, they will learn from each and thus, developing common perceptions of line manager’s leadership behaviours.
 The Attraction-Selection-Attrition model (Schneider, 1987) also indicates that organisations attract, select and retain employee with shared values, talent and behaviour and thus, care likely to develop shared perceptions of line manager’s leadership behaviours (Chan, 1998).
-At Time 2, and based on multi-level arguments, the total variance in the dependent variable (paternalistic leadership) is partitioned between within and between level, and then regressed to the independent variable (line manager’s HR attribution).
+At Time 2, and based on multi-level arguments, the total variance in the dependent variable (paternalistic leadership) is partitioned between within and between level and then regressed to the independent variable (line manager’s HR attribution).